birdybro/MkDocs_MiSTer_old/docs/developer/principles.md

-It is good to abide by some general programming principles when contributing to the MiSTer project.
-Keeping these good principles in mind will help you
+Here's some tips and guidelines when contributing to the MiSTer project.

 ## Indent with tabs, not spaces